Shippable/docs/sources/platform/management/subscription/billing.md

 Your new price will be reflected in your next invoice.

 ### Enabling cache
-You can upgrade your dyamic SKU to have `cache` addon.
-This will make your builds faster.
-To know more about caching click here.
+You can upgrade your on-demand nodes to have `cache` addon.
+To know more about caching [click here](/platform/runtime/caching).

-* You can purchase cache addon for any of your existing dynamic SKU or new dynamic SKU by clicking on the cache checkbox in your SKU row.
+* You can purchase cache addon for any of your existing on-demand node or new on-demand node by clicking on the cache checkbox for that node.

-* You will be charged some fixed amount for enabling caching apart from your SKU charge.
+* Node caching is a chargeable add-on.
+When you enable caching for a node, the unit price will be updated accordingly.

 * Click on the **Upgrade** button once you have selected cache checkboxes for required SKUs.